-However, the pension expenditures as share of GDP are projected to increase in the current exercise by 2.4 percentage points from 2016 to 2070.
-That is slightly less than in the recent projections.
-A main explanation for that difference are favourable economic conditions in the base year.
+However, the pension expenditures as share of GDP are projected to increase in the current exercise by 2.1 percentage points from 2019 to 2070.
+That is less than in the recent projections.
+A main explanation for that difference are more favourable demographic and economic assumptions.

-Due to distinct differences between the latest Eurostat population projection (2017) and the previous projection in 2013 for Germany, the dependency ratio declines in the 2018 projection exercises.
+Due to distinct differences between the latest Eurostat population projection (2019) and the previous projection in 2017 for Germany, the dependency ratio declines in the 2021 projection exercises.
 The coverage ratio is affected by various demographic components (e.g., increasing life expectancy, decreasing probabilities of marriage).
-Nevertheless, the slightly lower coverage ratio effect (compared to the 2015 exercise) is also influenced by the projected increase of female labour force participation rates and therefore longer contribution periods.
-The impact of the benefit ratio is unchanged compared to the last projection exercise and will decelerate the increase of the overall pension expenditures.
+Nevertheless, the lower coverage ratio effect (compared to the 2018 exercise) is also influenced by the projected increase of female labour force participation rates and therefore longer contribution periods.
+The impact of the benefit ratio is less mitigating than in the last projection exercise.
+Compared to the last projection exercise, changes in the population projections of Eurostat results is a relatively larger number of contributors that induces relatively larger increases in the pensions over time.
+Additionally, the temporary lower limit for net pension level before taxation at 48% slightly raises the pension value relatively larger between 2021 and 2025 (see section 1.2).
 In contrast to that, labour intensity has only a marginal effect.